WOW Challenge Open Water Championships

 Please click below sections for further WOW Challenge Open Water Championships information

-On arriving at the beach, please proceed directly to the COLLECTIONS desk.
+On arriving at the beach, please proceed directly to the Registration desk.
 Here you will be issued with your cap, and an event t-shirt, and then your timing band.

 In accordance with our COVID Safety Plan, there is no bag drop facility available at this year’s event.
 You are advised not to bring any valuables to the beach with you.
 Any such items are left on the beach at your own risk.
 You are also requested not to leave any personal items on the club grounds.
 Please maintain safe social distancing on the beach, including between your bag and others.

-Each competitor will be started individually.
 Start times will be taken from the supplied timing band as you cross the electronic start line.
 This event is a beach start only.
+Exceptions may be requested in writing to email@example.com

 A feeding platform will be in place in the water for those requiring mid-swim nutrition.
-It will be supervised only – no feeding assistance will be available to competitors.
-No other persons will be permitted on or in the vicinity of the platform during the event.
+It will be supervised only – no official feeding assistance will be offered to competitors.

 Please secure your nutrition to the platform in a mesh bag, clearly marked with your name.
 Anyone observed interfering with, moving, or removing articles belonging to another competitor, will be requested to leave the water immediately.
 A DSQ or DNF may be recorded.

-COVID-19 permitting, the WOW Challenge will still be held on 5th March 2023.
+The WSLSC WOW Challenge will be held on 5th March 2023.

 The date is set for the biggest swim challenge in Melbourne this summer – Sunday 5th March 2023 at Williamstown.